Johnson County Court Records

 Accessing Family Court Records

-Most domestic relations case records are accessible to the public through the Johnson County District Court Public Records portal.
-Users can search by name or case number.
-However, juvenile records, adoption files, and other sensitive family matters are restricted and not available to the general public.
+Most domestic relations case records are accessible to the public through the Johnson County District Court Public Records portal — search by name or case number.
+Juvenile records, adoption files, and other sensitive family matters are restricted and not available to the general public.

-To obtain restricted family court records, individuals must present proof of eligibility at the clerk’s office—such as a court order, an authorization letter from a party to the case, or documentation of family relation along with a government-issued photo ID.
+If you need access to restricted family court records, you'll need to present proof of eligibility at the clerk's office — such as a court order, an authorization letter from a party to the case, or documentation of family relation, along with a government-issued photo ID.

 Marriage Licenses and Records